 RELEVANT SKILLS: We rarely look for applicants from any specific area of science, but rather for individuals with unusual drive, independence, creativity, and rigor.
 However, some backgrounds tend to be more useful than others.
 On the experimental side, strong skills in biochemistry or bacteriology are relevant.
 Many ‘pure biologists’ without any background in math or physics have in fact been highly successful in the lab.
 Several of our recent projects further venture into automated bacterial evolution accompanied by theoretical analyses.
 We also use and develop tailored imaging set-ups, so candidates with strong backgrounds in microscopy or single-molecule biophysics are particularly encouraged.
 Our mathematical projects in turn focus on theorems for classes of stochastic reaction systems rather than computer models, and therefore rely on a thorough training in mathematics or theoretical physics, particularly probability, stochastic processes and statistical physics.
 The list above is by no means complete.
 If you read our papers and feel an intellectual kinship with how we do science, that may the best indicator of a fit.

-POSTDOC OPENINGS come and go but are generally not advertised.
+POSTDOC OPENINGS: We have had many postdocs come and go but are generally the positions are not advertised.
 If you are seriously interested in joining, please just contact us (see below).

 GRADUATE STUDENTS: We can take graduate students from virtually any program at Harvard (or sometimes MIT).
 Current students come from at least 5 different programs.
 However, if you are an undergraduate who want to become a PhD student, we are not allowed to take anyone who is not already in a graduate program here, except as visitors.